 Oh, and garlic.
 Always my kitchen sidekick.
 By the way, I can no longer taste garlic because I eat so much of it, but if everyone eats it then nobody smells it on anyone else.
 [I think.]

-I already mentioned in my last post that I can’t wait to plant some lovely basils in my teensy garden, but since it’s not quite warm enough for that yet, I scored fresh basil thanks to Super Target.
+I already mentioned in my last post for creamy bruschetta pasta that I can’t wait to plant some lovely basils in my teensy garden, but since it’s not quite warm enough for that yet, I scored fresh basil thanks to Super Target.